Side effects of chemotherapy

 • Contact your cancer doctor or nurse immediately if you have any unexplained bleeding or bruising (eg, a bleeding nose that won’t stop or blood in your urine or bowel motions).
 You may need a platelet transfusion.

 Fatigue, or tiredness is a very common side effect of chemotherapy.
-It can be caused by a number of factors such as the chemotherapy itself, poor appetite, not sleeping well, dehydration or anaemia.
+It can be caused by several factors such as the chemotherapy itself, poor appetite, not sleeping well, dehydration or anaemia.

 What can you do?